rstemmer/musicdb/docs/source/usage/install.rst

 If you want to update MusicDB, pull the latest version from GitHub, and execute the ``install.sh`` script.
 Make sure the detected settings that are displayed in the dialog are correct.
+For minor release updates, the ``quickupdate.sh`` is also OK (It just updates MusicDB without checking the environment).

 .. code-block:: bash